Glench/ExtPay/README.md

 Note: `onPaid` callbacks will be called after a user pays as well as after a user "logs in" (e.g. activates their paid account on a different browser/profile/install).
 This may change in the future -- if you'd like this to work differently, please contact me with a detailed explanation of your use case :)

-## 8. Use `extpay.openPaymentPage()` to let the user manage their subscription preferences
+## 8. Use `extpay.openPaymentPage()` to let the user manage their subscription

-If your extension is configured for subscription payments, you can let the user manage their subscription from within the extension with the same function you used to let them pay:
+If your extension is configured for subscription payments, you should let the user manage/cancel their subscription from within the extension with the same function you used to let them pay:

 ```js
 extpay.openPaymentPage()